 Brazil vs Morocco Match Preview

 Brazil enter this match with the higher ceiling, the deeper attack, and the better individual quality in the final third.
-Vinicius Junior, Raphinha, Endrick, Bruno Guimaraes and Neymar give Carlo Ancelotti several ways to create chances, even if Neymar’s fitness remains a question after his calf issue.
-Brazil’s final World Cup warm-up brought a 2-1 win over Egypt, with Bruno Guimaraes and Endrick scoring, and that result at least gave Ancelotti’s side a clean competitive step into the tournament.
+Vinicius Junior, Raphinha, Endrick and Bruno Guimaraes give Carlo Ancelotti several ways to create chances, even with Neymar set to miss the opener because of a calf injury.
+Brazil’s final World Cup warm-up brought a 2-1 win over Egypt, with Bruno Guimaraes and Endrick scoring, and that result at least gave Ancelotti’s side a useful final step into the tournament.

 The concern is at the back.
 Wesley’s withdrawal from the World Cup squad leaves Brazil without their only specialist right back, and that matters against a Morocco side that can attack wide areas with pace and timing.
 Danilo and Roger Ibanez are possible cover options, but neither gives Brazil the same natural profile in that role.
 Against weaker Group C opponents, Brazil may be able to hide that issue.
 Against Morocco, it is more likely to be tested.